TylerAndreasen/ReWhetStone/README.md

 * System dependencies: Docker Desktop,

-* How to run the test suite: NYI
+* How to run the test suite:
+    Model:: Via the workspace command line run: `rspec spec/models/players_spec.rb`

 * Database creation: Run `rails db:migrate` from a command line attached to the docker container.
 This should create all necessary database files.

-* Database initialization: [NYI] If ever implemented, test data will be created with the Ruby gem, Faker.
-Eventually, the command would be `rails db:seed`.
+* Database initialization: Test data can be created with the Ruby gem, Faker.
+Run the command: `rails db:seed`, to generate this data locally.

 TODO::